apache/mynewt-site/docs/newt/command_list/newt_version.md

 ## <font color="#F2853F" style="font-size:24pt">newt version </font>

-Allows you to query the version of newt installed in your application space.
+Display the version of the newt tool you have installed

 #### Usage: